 By Muradin’s beard, this is crazy!
 The Dark Iron dwarves planned this surprise attack out of nowhere.
 Wha’ do Moira think she’s playin’ at?
 The lass has lost her mind.

 Kyrel’s welcoming presence brushed my mind as we ran.
 “Moira is bitter with her father.
 You know Magni was misguided in believing a woman could never rule Ironforge.
 Now, I fear that mistake is coming back to haunt all of us.”

 I dodged a fireball, and it singed a tree behind me.
 Kyrel roared and knocked the pyromancer to the ground, where his blood created a pool around his head.

 “You’re right about that, laddie.
 After all, this wasn’t the hunter’s path I thought I’d be walkin’ today.
 I hope we can save Ironforge before she’s blasted ta the ground.”

+If you enjoyed this post subscribe to our mailing list for more updates.
 Thank you for reading the first chapter “A Hunter’s Path.”
 The tale isn’t over yet.
-For this reason the second chapter of “A Hunter’s True Mark” is coming soon!
+For this reason, the second chapter of “A Hunter’s True Mark” is coming soon!

 Spyells is a published author and blogger.
 She’s played World of Warcraft since the Wrath of the Lich King expansion.
 Geeking out over Warcraft, Disney, Kingdom Hearts, and Harry Potter is her favorite thing.
 She enjoys traveling and loves to cook.
 On most days you can find Spyells in Azeroth exploring it’s many wonders and protecting its ancient lands.